John William Ditter Jr.

-John William Ditter Jr. (October 19, 1921 – April 7, 2019) was a senior United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+John William Ditter Jr. (October 19, 1921 – April 7, 2019) was a United States district judge of the United States District Court for the Eastern District of Pennsylvania.

 Education and career

 Born in Philadelphia, Pennsylvania, the son of Congressman J. William Ditter, he received a Bachelor of Arts degree from Ursinus College in 1943 and served as a captain in the United States Naval Reserve during World War II, from 1943 to 1946.
 He then received a Bachelor of Laws from the University of Pennsylvania Law School in 1948.
 He worked as a law clerk for the Court of Common Pleas of Montgomery County, Pennsylvania from 1948 to 1950, and as an assistant district attorney of Montgomery County in 1951.
 He returned to the United States Naval Reserve from 1951 to 1953, and was again a Montgomery County assistant district attorney from 1953 to 1955, and a first assistant district attorney there from 1956 to 1960.
 He also maintained a private practice in Ambler, Pennsylvania from 1953 to 1963.
 He was a judge of the Court of Common Pleas of Montgomery County from 1964 to 1970.